-Sumit Maheshwari, 36, was appointed as a member of our Board of Directors on August 3, 2018.
+Sumit Maheshwari, 37, is a member of our Board of Directors.
 Mr. Maheshwari has been the Managing Director and Chief Executive Officer of Fairbridge since May 2018.
 Prior to this, Mr. Maheshwari was Vice President at Fairbridge and has been working at Fairbridge since July 2011.
 Prior to joining Fairbridge, Mr. Maheshwari worked with KPMG in India for 5 years in their audit and accounting advisory functions, specializing in Indian GAAP, U.S. GAAP and IFRS accounting standards.
 Mr. Maheshwari serves on the board of directors of many of the Company's and Fairfax's portfolio companies in India.
 He is a qualified Chartered Accountant, has completed the Post Graduate Programme in Management from the Indian School of Business, Hyderabad, and holds a Bachelors of Commerce degree from the University of Mumbai.
 Mr. Maheshwari is a resident of Mumbai, Maharashtra, India.